ilyagr/jj/docs/branches.md

 The default can be changed by setting the config `git.auto-local-branch = true`.
 Then, `jj git fetch` tracks every *newly fetched* branch with a local branch.
-Branches that already existed before the `jj git fetch` are not affected.
 This is similar to Mercurial, which fetches all its bookmarks (equivalent to Git branches) by default.

+Remote branches that `jj` was already aware of before the `jj git fetch` are not affected by the value of `git.auto-local-branch`.
+If you'd like remote branches named `<branch name>` to be affected, you can `jj branch forget <branch name>` before fetching.
+(Currently, `jj branch forget <branch name>@<remote name>` is not implemented).

 ## Branch movement